SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

 \subsubsection{CoLT with Dependency-based Strategy Only}

-The test set of CoLT-132K is a benchmark proposed in the aiXcoder-7B-v2~\cite{li2025aixcoder} to evaluate a model's ability to utilize cross-file context for code completion.
-It encompasses Python, Java, C/C++, and Go with three completion scenarios: API calls, single-line completions, and span completions, comprising a total of 12,000 samples.

-In this work, we use Exact Match (EM) and Edit Similarity (ES) as the evaluation metrics.
-To specifically assess the model's ability to leverage dependency-based cross-file context, we exclusively retain the context retrieved through dependency call relationships for each test case.
-For each model, we employ its corresponding prompt format for completion, with standardized total input context length of 4096 tokens, maximum output length of 200 tokens, and temperature of 0.

-As demonstrated in Table~\ref{tab:model_performance_colt}, \Coder-8B shows improvement over its base model in all four programming languages and achieves the best performance among all tested models.
+As demonstrated in Table~\ref{tab:model_performance_colt}, \Coder-8B-DPO shows improvement over its base model in all four programming languages and achieves the best performance among all tested models.
 This includes outperforming models with larger parameter counts, such as DeepSeek-Coder-V2-Lite-Base, DeepSeek-Coder-V2-Lite-Instruct, and Qwen3-Coder-30B-A3B.
-The fine-tuned \Coder-8B-SFT improves the overall EM and ES by 4.1\% and 4.2\%, respectively, with gains across all individual metrics, including a maximum improvement of 7.4\% on the Go EM score.
-The aligned \Coder-8B-DPO-wo-RS further enhances performance over \Coder-8B-SFT on all metrics, with an additional increase of 1.5\% in overall EM and 1.4\% in overall ES.
-The final version with repetition suppression, \Coder-8B-DPO-RS, achieves the optimal results across all metrics, ultimately boasting a 7.0\% improvement in overall EM and a 7.5\% improvement in overall ES compared to the base model.
-It is worth noting that for all metrics on this benchmark, each subsequent stage of our process -- fine-tuning, alignment, and repetition suppression -- resulted in a consistent improvement in the performance of the \Coder-8B model.
+The fine-tuned \Coder-8B-SFT improves the overall EM and ES by 3.9\% and 3.9\%, respectively, with gains across all individual metrics, including a maximum improvement of 7.3\% on the Go EM score.
+The aligned \Coder-8B-DPO-wo-RS further enhances performance over \Coder-8B-SFT on all metrics, with an additional increase of 1.5\% in overall EM and 1.0\% in overall ES.
+The final version with repetition suppression, \Coder-8B-DPO, achieves the optimal results across all metrics, ultimately boasting a 7.0\% improvement in overall EM and a 7.5\% improvement in overall ES compared to the base model.
+It is worth noting that for all metrics on this benchmark, each subsequent stage of our process resulted in a consistent improvement in the final.